-Laboratory Practices and Data Analysis
+Laboratory Practices

 As in PHY 310, you are on your own recognizance to conduct experiments in the laboratory space dedicated to this course (MER 114 and MER 116).
-In other words, you set your own schedule, except with regard to the deadlines for papers and presentations.
+In other words, you set your own schedule, except with regard to the deadlines for papers and your presentation.